vishwasg217/StudySage/README.md

 3. **Streamlit Frontend:** StudySage uses Streamlit, a Python library for building interactive web applications, as the frontend interface.
 Streamlit enables users to easily interact with the chatbot, upload study notes, and receive responses in real-time.

-4. **FAISS Vector Store:** To optimize document retrieval, StudySage employs FAISS as a vector store.
-FAISS allows efficient storage and retrieval of document embeddings, enabling fast and accurate retrieval of relevant information during chatbot conversations.
+4. **ChromaDB Vector Store:** To optimize document retrieval, StudySage employs ChromaDB as a document store.
+ChromaDB allows efficient storage and retrieval of document embeddings, enabling fast and accurate retrieval of relevant information during chatbot conversations.

 ## Steps to Implement
 To set up and run StudySage locally, follow these steps: